francescoo22/masters-thesis/chapters/4-Annotation-System.typ

       // Δ = x: Unique
       g(x, x) // ok, uniqueness is also preserved since both the args are borrowed
       // Δ = x: Unique
-      h(x, x) // ok, but uniqueness is lost since one of the args is not borrowed
+      h(x, x) // ok, but uniqueness is lost after normalization
       // Δ = x: Shared
   }
   ```